hands-on-cloud/hands-on.cloud/hugo/content/How to create and deploy your first Python AWS Lambda Function/index.md

 authors:
   - Andrei Maksimov
 ---
-# How to create and deploy your first python 3.6 AWS Lambda Function
+# How to create and deploy your first Python 3 AWS Lambda Function

 {{< my-picture name="How-to-create-and-deploy-your-first-python-aws-lambda-function" >}}